perezp44/iris_data/README.md

 # iris_data

-Is a repo for practising data import in a introductory R course It has the iris data set in several format to import.
+Is a repo for practising data import in a introductory R course.

+It has the iris data set in several formats to import.